-Beginning fall 2020, the first two offerings – English courses taught by BC professors – will be available to Buckley students, allowing them to begin their higher education without the obstacles of leaving their high school.
+Beginning fall 2020, the first two offerings – English courses taught by Baker College professors – will be available to Buckley students, allowing them to begin their higher education without the obstacles of leaving their high school.

 Buckley students have previously had the opportunity to enroll in college-level classes, but travel between the high school and college campus locations have proven to be a barrier, due to various transportation issues.
 With Baker College now offering classes on-site at Buckley High School, students will have a more accessible option for earning college credits.